utsaslab/utsaslab.github.io/_posts/2017-10-31-SOSP-2017-PebblesDB-QA.md

 **Questions site:** [PebblesDB sli.do](https://app.sli.do/event/e3ouyhid/ask)

 **Q:** When the skewness is shifted, there is any policy of deleting/rearranging guards? and overhead about this?
 Thank you.
 **A:** Currently, PebblesDB doesn't have a policy to delete or rearrange guards.
 FLSM is designed in such a way to balance all the data between the guards well, but we could definitely explore more about rebalancing guards in FLSM.
+One additional thing to note is that the rearranging of the data among the guards can all happen in background and can be highly parallelized thereby not causing much overhead to the critical path of key-value store operations.

 **Q:** How often do you have to change guards and what's the overhead of doing so?
 **A:** In PebblesDB, once the guards are chosen, they are not changed.
 But when a new guard is inserted in between two existing guards, the files in the guards need to be split according to the new guard and this happens asynchronously during the background compaction.
 This overhead of introducing a new guard is amortized in the cost of background compaction which anyways happens.